Age Weighted Pupil Unit (AWPU)

 A Parent Carer Forum is a representative local group of parents and carers of disabled children who work with local authorities, education, health and other providers to make sure the services they plan and deliver meet the needs of disabled children and families.
 They have been established in most local authority areas.

-Parent Carer Forum information and resources (external website)
+Parent Carer Forum information and resources (external Contact website)

 In the East Riding the local parent carer forum is East Yorkshire Parent Carer Forum